tkimhofer/msbrowser/README.md

 devtools::install_github('tkimhofer/msbrowser')
 ```

-Once successfully installed, MSbrowser can be launched as follows:
+Once successfully installed, MSbrowser can be launched with the following R-terminal commands:

 ```R
 msbrowser::startApp()
 ```